curv3d/curv/docs/v-rep/To_Mesh.rst

 "**Locally-optimal Delaunay-refinement and optimisation-based mesh generation**". https://github.com/dengwirda/jigsaw
-Looks interesting, but has a look-but-don't-touch source licence (not open source).
+Looks interesting, but has a non-commercial, non-open source licence (not open source).

 Survey of Algorithms
 ====================